Camsson/volley/README.md

 # volley
 a clone of volley from https://android.googlesource.com/platform/frameworks/volley

-This library is a clone of volley<br>
+This library is a clone of volley sources<br>
 as we know, chinese developers can't clone it diresctly because of the gfw!

 ...so I decided to make a clone and make this..<br>